facebook/react-native-website/docs/appregistry.md

 ```

 Register a headless task.
 A headless task is a bit of code that runs without a UI. @param taskKey the key associated with this task @param taskProvider a promise returning function that takes some data passed from the native side as the only argument; when the promise is resolved or rejected the native side is notified of this event and it may decide to destroy the JS context.

+This is a way to run tasks in JavaScript while your app is in the background.
+It can be used, for example, to sync fresh data, handle push notifications, or play music.

 **Parameters:**